Introduction

 CICADA CARBON COOKSTOVE PROJECT

-Reducing this demand for firewood will require the provision of alternative technologies to increase energy efficiency in cooking.
+Reducing the demand for firewood requires the provision of alternative technologies to increase energy efficiency in cooking.
 This single focus alone can dramatically reduce the annual deforestation rate in Zimbabwe.

 Our goal is to leave both the environment, and the people who depend on it, better off.